-- Through a written representation (which will be read out at the meeting) - In person at the Council offices
+- Through a written representation - In person at the Council offices

 Please note that the Council cannot guarantee the number of places available for public attendance, but we will endeavour to meet all requests.

 All those attending the meeting in person are invited to sign in on the QR code for the building and promptly arrive at, and leave the venue.
 Hand sanitiser are provided, and you are invited to observe social distancing.
 Further guidance on what to do on arrival will follow once your request to attend or speak has been accepted.